 Cultural Fluency Teaching Academy (CFTA) Portfolio

 Hi!
 I’m Rayna.
-I’m from a small town in East Texas surrounded by lakes and pine trees, but I now live in Alpine Meadows.
+I’m from a small town in East Texas , but I now live in Alpine Meadows, two very different places that are both filled lakes and pine trees that I love.
 I hold a Ph.D. in Molecular and Cellular Biology and a B.S. in Biochemistry from The University of Texas at Austin.
-I have nearly 20 years of experience teaching courses in biology, chemistry, computer science, with some experience teaching Spanish and yoga The Courage Project and Tahoe Flow Arts & Fitness.
+I have nearly 20 years of experience teaching courses in biology, chemistry, computer science, Spanish, and yoga.
+At LTCC I have taught 5 courses: Intro Biology, Cell and Molecular Biology Lab, Anatomy & Physiology Lab, Organic Chemistry Lab, and Intro Chemistry.

 I believe learning should be goal-oriented, accessible to all, measurable through assessment, and fun.
 You can read my teaching philosophy and my CV to learn more.
 This portfolio highlights the impact of the Courageous Faculty Teaching Alliance (CFTA) on my approach, particularly in the Anatomy & Physiology (BIO 204 and 205) and Introduction to General Chemistry for Dual High School and College Credit (CHM 100) courses.